Stay on Track with Radial- and Vertical-Lift Options

 Gehl began manufacturing agricultural implements out of West Bend, Wis., in 1859.
 From those humble beginnings in a blacksmith shop, the Gehl brand has become a major force in the compact equipment industry worldwide.
 Today, Gehl’s leading edge research and design facility is still located in West Bend with North American manufacturing operations in Yankton, S.D., and Madison, S.D.

-Gehl currently offers seven fully customizable track loader models for North America, including radial- and vertical-lift designs.
+Gehl currently offers seven track loader models for North America, including radial- and vertical-lift designs.
 The Gehl track loader lineup breaks the mold of industry standards with a number of industry-exclusive features that enhance productivity, safety and comfort.

 All Gehl track loaders come standard with IdealTrax.
 This industry-exclusive automatic track tensioning system simplifies maintenance and reduces downtime by ensuring proper track tension when the engine is running and relieves pressure on the track components when the engine is turned off.